Creating an Automated Social Share Card Using Cloudinary and Eleventy

-I'm sure you've seen them in action before - you receive a link from someone via iMessage, or you post something on Twitter, and suddenly, a "miniature image" appears alongside some text - usually containing information about the post.
+You’ve seen them before.
+Someone sends you a link via iMessage, or you post something on Twitter, and a small image pops up alongside some text containing info about the post.

-The process of that image appearing in the first place is often referred to as link unfurling, using an exciting segment of browsers called 'microbrowsers'.
-There are specific performance implications and best practices applicable to microbrowsers; we will not discuss these in this article, but I highly recommend reading Link Unfurling Engines: Quality, Flavor and Brewing Techniques by Colin Bendell.
+That image appearing is often called link unfurling, powered by a curious segment of browsers called “microbrowsers.”
+There are specific performance implications and best practices for microbrowsers (we won’t cover those here), but I’d recommend reading Link Unfurling Engines: Quality, Flavor and Brewing Techniques by Colin Bendell.

-Open Graph is an internet protocol created by Facebook, and its purpose is to allow websites to utilise metadata in a standardised way, allowing webpages to represent and expose content as metadata.
+Open Graph is an internet protocol created by Facebook.
+It lets websites expose metadata in a standardised way, so webpages can represent content as structured data.

-Exposing this content means that we can use it.
-Namely, we can use it for social sharing.
-Facebook, Twitter, LinkedIn and other sharing mechanisms (including iMessage, WhatsApp etc.) display is based on the metadata found via Open Graph.
+We can grab that exposed content and use it for social sharing.
+Facebook, Twitter, LinkedIn and other sharing mechanisms (including iMessage, WhatsApp etc.) all render their displays based on Open Graph metadata.

 <meta property="og:title" content="Title of Article" />